 The Investment Company has entered into a management contract with DWS Investment S.A.
 The performance of management duties is subject to the Law of 2010.
-DWS Investment S.A. is a public limited company under Luxembourg law and a subsidiary of Deutsche Bank Luxembourg S.A. and DWS Investment GmbH, Frankfurt/Main.
+DWS Investment S.A. is a public limited company under Luxembourg law.
 It is established for an indefinite time.
 The contract can be terminated by either of the parties with three months' notice.
 Management encompasses all the tasks of collective investment management (investment management, administration, distribution) described in Annex II of the Luxembourg Law of 2010.